McCoyBrandon/Group2_Final_Project/README.md

 ### The Gameplay

-The user uploads a photo and privately chooses an object in the photo.
+The user chooses or uploads a photo and privately chooses an object in the photo.
 The user then writes a clue to the computer of the form "I spy with my little eye something that is ___."
 The computer then scans the photo for objects that match the clue and presents a guess to the user.
 The user can make the computer guess again if the guess was incorrect.
 If the computer guesses correctly, the computer wins, otherwise the user does.

 ### Tools/Models/APIs and Inner Workings